 The Northern Way is a stunning coastal Camino: it starts in chic San Sebastian, in the Basque Country, and follows the lush Northern coast of Spain into Cantabria and Asturias.
 You will get the chance to sample the region’s delicious cuisine and go for a swim in one of the many beaches along the way.

-The Original Way is the oldest Camino routre.
+The Original Way is the oldest and first Camino route.
 This is a mountainous and more challenging Camino route, starting in the city of Oviedo and crossing the mountains of Asturias into Galicia.
 You will get rewarded with peaceful and magnificent views.
-Highlights also include city of Lugo with its UNESCO Roman wall.
+Highlights also include city of Lugo with its spectacular UNESCO Roman wall.

-The English Way is a short Camino, starting in the port cities of Ferrol or A Coruña.
-This is the route traditionally taken by pilgrims from Britain and Ireland who would have arrived by boat to the Northern shores of Galicia and continued on foot towards Santiago de Compostela.
+The English Way is the route traditionally taken by pilgrims from Britain and Ireland who would have arrived by boat to the Northern shores of Galicia and continued on foot towards Santiago de Compostela.
+This is a short Camino, starting in the port cities of Ferrol or A Coruña.
 Along the way, you will stop in lovely historic towns such as Pontedeume and Betanzos.

-The Camino to Fisterra or Finisterre Way is an extension of the Camino de Santiago continuing to the ‘end of the world’, Cape Fisterra, on the rugged and beautiful Atlantic Coast.
-The Cape, on the Costa da Morte, has a mystical allure for visitors and pilgrims.
+The Camino to Fisterra or Finisterre Way is the only route starting in Santiago and takes pilgrims to the ‘end of the world’, Cape Fisterra, on the rugged and beautiful Atlantic Coast.
+The Cape, on the Costa da Morte, has a mystical allure for pilgrims.

 The Catalan Way, also known in Catalan as Cami de St Jaume, crosses the Iberian Peninsula all the way from Catalonia on the Mediterranean to Galicia, by the Atlantic Coast.
-Highlights on this Camino include Montserrat’s Sacred Mountain and Natural Park, the city Girona, Zaragoza and La Rioja wine region.
+The Camino takes pilgrims to Montserrat’s Sacred Mountain and Natural Park, the city Girona, Zaragoza and La Rioja wine region.
 You will be joining the French Way in the city of Logroño.

 Our Arles Way route starts from Montpellier, in the South of France.
-This trail takes walkers along one of France’s most remote and unspoilt beautiful landscapes, the Larzac Plateau; as well as stunning villages such as St-Guilhem-le-Désert and the pink city: Toulouse.
+This trail takes walkers along one of France’s most remote and unspoilt beautiful landscapes, the Larzac Plateau; as well as stunning villages such as St-Guilhem-le-Désert and wonderful Toulouse, the pink city.

-The Le Puy Camino is a spectacular trail, starting in the heart of France in Le Puy-en-Velay with its imposing cathedral and volcanic landscapes.
-Le Puy Way is a classic Camino route in France and the most popular with pilgrims.
-Along the route you will be passing some of France’s most beautiful towns such as Conques, Cahors and the Lot Valley.
+The Le Puy Camino is a truly spectacular trail, starting in Le Puy-en-Velay in the heart of France with its imposing cathedral and volcanic landscapes.
+Le Puy Way is the most popular Camino route in France and a classic trail, passing some of France’s most beautiful towns such as Conques, Cahors and the Lot Valley.

-This was the route traditionally followed by pilgrims coming from the north of France and Europe and this trail was an important road since Roman times.
+This was the route traditionally followed by pilgrims coming from the north of France and Europe and the trail has been an important road since Roman times.
 This Camino takes you through the famous Loire Valley and Bordeaux wine region, as well as the city of Tours, a popular pilgrimage destination since the Middle Ages.

-Starting in Burgundy, the Vézelay Way to Santiago starts in the town of the same name, home of the shrine of Mary Madgalene and a magnificent abbey.
-This trail joins the Camino routes coming from Paris and Le Puy near Ostabat and then continues all the way to the Pyrenees and join the French Way.
+Starting in Burgundy, the Vézelay Way to Santiago starts in the shrine of Mary Madgalene and a magnificent abbey of Vézelay.
+This trail joins the Camino routes coming from Paris and Le Puy near Ostabat where pilgrims can continue all the way to the Pyrenees and join the French Way.

 The Geneva Way is one of the most recent Camino routes, starting in the Swiss city of Geneva at the foot of the Saleve Mountain.
-It is a route with beautiful mountain views, passing gorgeous countryside, dotted with lovely villages where you can sample the local cuisine.
+This is a route of beautiful mountain views, passing gorgeous countryside, dotted with lovely villages where you can sample the local cuisine.
 It joins the Le Puy Way.